guirodrigues9876/food-explorer/README.md

 ## 📁 Project

 The application is an interactive menu for a fictitious restaurant.

-the application has an adminstrator and user interface.
+It has an adminstrator and user interface.
 It has an adminstrator and user interface.

 # ✔ Funcionalities